-We wake up and have to remember where we are.
-It’s Day 70 of our trip through the Middle East and Africa and we have seen and done so much that we are starting to lose track of where we are.
-We open the curtains and look out over a savannah.
-Oh yeah, that’s right, now I remember: we’re at the Bilila Lodge in the middle of Serengeti National Park.
-The sun is rising as we walk from our lodge to the main building, where we meet a group of Maasai security guards.
+I wake up and have to remember where I am.
+It’s Day 70 of my trip through Africa and I have seen and done so much that I am starting to lose track of where I am.
+I open the curtains and look out over a savannah.
+Oh yeah, that’s right, now I remember: I’m at the Bilila Lodge in the middle of Serengeti National Park.
+The sun is rising as I walk from the lodge to the main building, where I meet a group of Maasai security guards.

-They tell us that they are warriors who are here to protect us from the wild animals at night.
+They tell me that they are warriors who are here to protect me from the wild animals at night.
 After all, we are in the middle of the savannah.
 “We do the same in our village: we protect the sleeping women and children and the cattle.
 If you want I can show you our village and the way we live.”

 In the village we are received by local teacher Julius, who teaches four-to-10-yearolds Kiswahili, English and maths.
 He gives me a little lesson in Maasai matchmaking.
 “Men marry at the age of 27, women at the age of 18,” Julius explains.
 “All 27-year-old men and 18-year-old women in the vicinity gather during a special ceremony where women choose their husband.
 The men perform a ritual dance and show off their strength by jumping as high as they can.
 The higher you jump, the more likely you are to be chosen.
 After the wedding, the woman leaves her village to live with her husband.
 The bride’s family receives a dowry of about 30 cows or goats.”